rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 For various reasons, the script developer may need to use special sequences (starting with a `\` character).
 In this case, the `-e` option will be stipulated, allowing interpretation of the sequences.

-Among the frequently used sequences, we can mention :
+Among the frequently used sequences, we can mention:

 | Sequence | Result                |
 | -------- | --------------------- |